RingCentral API Rate Limits

 • If you encounter a HTTP Response Header X-Rate-Limit-Remaining that reaches 0 then wait the number of seconds defined in X-Rate-Limit-Window HTTP Response Header.

-• If you encounter a HTTP Response Status code of 429 wait the number of seconds defined in the Retry-After HTTP Response header.
+• If you encounter a HTTP Response Status code of 429 please wait the number of seconds defined in the Retry-After HTTP Response header.

 If X-Rate-Limit-Remaining is working properly, your app should never encounter a 429 error, which is desirable.
 In other words, if you build your app to be aware of this HTTP header and to respond accordingly, you can prevent your app from being impacted, or at least alert personnel about the issue.